 Collecting oceanographic measurements this way allows us to be “everywhere at once” (well within a day at least) and make accurate, consistent data comparisons like never before.
 Dedicated and trained local citizens are also significant in this era of over-committed staff and shrinking budgets.
 Finally, the data will help us better understand what is impacting the survival of Pacific salmon in our local waters.

-This collaborative program is now continuing for a seventh year, providing oceanographic information at a temporal and spatial scale not achievable with large traditional research vessels.
+This collaborative program is now continuing for a ninth year, providing oceanographic information at a temporal and spatial scale not achievable with large traditional research vessels.
 The data collected are allowing us to assess annual variation in physical/chemical oceanography, develop ecosystem models, validate satellite imagery, and understand spatial and temporal changes in productivity of the Strait of Georgia.

 The first peer-reviewed paper based on data collected by the Citizen Science Oceanography program was published in 2021 – “Harmful Algae and Oceanographic Conditions in the Strait of Georgia, Canada Based on Citizen Science Monitoring”

 This work revealed frequent presence of harmful algal blooms (HABs) in the Strait, their pronounced spatio-temporal variations and links to environmental drivers.
 It also showed that there are more negative effects in aquaculture in years that HABs are more prevalent.
 Data collected during this study can be combined with higher trophic level data (e.g., zooplankton and fish) to further analyze interactions among physical oceanographic parameters, food web dynamics, and potential outcomes for fish stocks.
 Together, this information can aid in our understanding of the relationships between Strait of Georgia conditions and the survival and growth of the juvenile fish that are of cultural and economic importance in the region.
 See this peer-reviewed article Indications that algal blooms may affect wild salmon in a similar way as farmed salmon by our researchers and partners to learn about how HABs affect wild salmon in Cowichan Bay.

 Explore more of the findings in this slide deck presented at the 2022 Salish Sea Ecosystem Conference: